2 new COVID-19 cases confirmed in Curry County

 CURRY COUNTY, N.M.
-(KFDA) - New Mexico State health officials have 207 additional positive COVID-19 cases across the state, including two new cases in Curry County.
+(KFDA) - New Mexico State health officials have confirmed 164 new COVID-19 cases across the state including two new cases in Curry County.

 No other details about these patients were released.